 Coconut oil for tanning.
-There is literally nothing else you need.
+There is nothing else you need.

 Have you noticed what pacific islanders use on their skin to keep it highly moisturized and protected from time in the sun?
-Did you know coconut oil (the nectar of tropical island gods) has been used by islanders for thousands of years to keep their skin healthy in a tropical climate.
+Did you know that islanders have used coconut oil (the nectar of tropical island gods

 Coconut oil has a natural SPF of around 6.
-This helps to protect against the harmful UV rays and allows the important and beneficial UV rays to see your skin.
+This helps to protect against harmful UV rays and allows the essential and beneficial UV rays to see your skin.
 That’s why coconut oil can make you tan.

-The problem is that many sunscreens, sunblock, and even some tanning lotions, do not allow the good UV rays to get to your skin.
-Your skin needs those good UV rays and your entire well being needs them too.
-The best thing you can do is to limit your exposure to the sun (20 minutes at a time), and try to stay in the shade or indoors between 11am and 3pm.
+The problem is that many sunscreens, sunblocks, and even some tanning lotions do not allow excellent UV rays to penetrate your skin.
+Your skin needs those good UV rays, and your entire well-being needs them too.
+So the best thing you can do is limit your sun exposure (20 minutes at a time) and try to stay in the shade or indoors between 11 am and 3 pm.

-Coconut oil, as a natural oil, has gained a lot of support from all types of people, from celebrities and influencers to vegans and surfers.
-The reason for the widespread support is because coconut oil is an all natural product straight from the fruit/nut.
-This has shown to be incredibly healthy with a wide number of uses.
+, Coconut oil has gained a lot of support from all types of people, from celebrities and influencers to vegans and surfers.
+The widespread support is because coconut oil is an all-natural product from the fruit/nut.
+This has shown to be incredibly healthy with a vast number of uses.

-Coconut oil also originates from tropical islands where coconut palm trees are found everywhere.
-People who live on these tropical islands spend their days on the beaches and in the waters with the hottest sun in the world use coconut oil for their skincare.
-So, it’s not a surprise that coconut oil for tanning has taken off as a primary use for coconut oil skincare.
+Coconut oil originates from tropical islands where coconut palm trees are everywhere.
+People who live on these tropical islands spend their days on the beaches and in the waters with the hottest sun in the world, using coconut oil for their skincare.
+So, it’s not surprising that coconut oil for tanning has taken off as a primary use for coconut oil skincare.

 Well, you’d be surprised.